MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-policies.md

 3. Follow the instructions on [this page](https://www.jamf.com/jamf-nation/articles/649/creating-a-signing-certificate-using-jamf-pro-s-built-in-certificate-authority) to create a signing certificate using JAMF’s built-in certificate authority

-4. After the certificate is created and installed to your device, run the following from the Terminal:
+4. After the certificate is created and installed to your device, run the following command from the Terminal:

     ```bash
     $ security cms -S -N "<certificate name>" -i com.apple.webcontent-filter.mobileconfig -o com.apple.webcontent-filter.signed.mobileconfig